-I want to make you feel like you are standing there with me, soaking in the scene.
+The goal it to make you to feel like you are standing there soaking in the scene.

 There are 2 challenges to making this happen.

-The second challenge is printing – I had no idea that printing would be so exasperatingly hard to master.
+The second challenge is printing.
 The first print of the above photo was horrible.
-It took six months of refining my Photoshop skills and understanding how large format printers work to get an acceptable result.
-This was, to put it bluntly, six months of hell.
-Fortunately the struggle through the learning curve was well worth the effort and the end product got progressively better.
-I sold my first large print in 2003.
+It took six months of Photoshop practice and understanding how large format printers work to get an acceptable result.
+The first large print was sold in 2003.